jaydhumal23/disneyplus/README.md

 - **Responsive Design:** Fully responsive layout that works seamlessly on Desktop, Tablet, and Mobile devices.
 - **Real-time Data:** Fetches trending movies, top-rated shows, and genre-specific content dynamically from TMDB.
-- **Client-Side Architecture:** No backend server required; all data fetching logic is handled directly within the React client components.
+- **Client-Side Architecture:** No backend server required.
+All data fetching logic is handled directly within the React client components.

 ---